markostanimirovic/ngrx-signal-store-playground/README.md

 ### Entity Management

-This (sub)package should provide the following APIs:
+This package should provide the following APIs:

 - `withEntities` feature that will add `entityMap` and `ids` as state, and `entities` (entity list) as computed property
 - tree-shakeable updater functions: `setOne`, `setAll`, `deleteOne`, `deleteMany`, etc.